SIERRA CITY TO DOWNIEVILLE

 On-Site Registration/Packet Pick-up:

-Saturday August 5th in Sierra City at Community Hall:
+Onsite Registration: Saturday in Sierra City at the Community Hall

 CLICK HERE for a diagram showing Sierra City: parking, registration location and racer staging